navaro/Engine/README.md

 -----

-The code snippet above doesn't include the _Toaster_controller_ state machine which implements a controller interface for the toaster.
+The code snippet above doesn't include the _Toaster_controller_ state machine, which runs in parralel, which implements a controller interface for the toaster.
 This interface generates the *_evt_OnOff* and *_evt_Door* events and allows you to change the toaster's settings such as the timer duration.
 It displays a menu for these options and prints out the current settings of the toaster.
 You can find the complete _Engine Machine Language_ code for the "Toaster Oven" example in the [toaster.e](./test/toaster.e) file.

 ## Test Driving Engine